For many Jamaicans, the dream of owning a home is always at the forefront of their minds.

-If your goal for 2018 was to purchase real estate, Petal James, head of mortgage sales at JN Bank, says there are several decisive steps you will need to take to prepare yourself and make the process as simple and affordable as possible.
+If your goal for 2019 is to purchase real estate, Petal James, head of Mobile Banking at JN Bank says there are several decisive steps you will need to take, to prepare yourself and make the process as simple and affordable as possible.

-James noted that buying a house is a major investment that cannot be realistically achieved “overnight”.
+Miss James noted that buying a house is a major investment that cannot be realistically achieved, “overnight”.

-“It takes systematic planning and preparation.
-Therefore, if 2018 is the year in which you plan to own a home, then chances are you should have been putting several critical measures in place from at least a year or two ago,” she advised.
+“It takes systematic planning and preparation; therefore, if 2019 is the year in which you plan to own a home, then chances are, you should have been putting several critical measures in place from at least a year or two years ago,” she advised.

-“If your debt-to-income ratio is close to, or higher than, 40 per cent, you may want to take steps to reduce it,” James explained.
+“If your debt-to-income ratio is close, to or higher than, 40 per cent, you may want to take steps to reduce it,” Miss James explained.
 “You may want to consider increasing your monthly debt payments.
-The additional payments will help to lower your overall debt quicker.
+The additional payments will help to lower your overall debt quicker.”